awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 **Note**
 Elastic Beanstalk Windows Server platforms do not support bundle logs\.

+To upload rotated logs to Amazon S3, the instances in your environment must have an [instance profile](concepts-roles-instance.md) with permission to write to your Elastic Beanstalk Amazon S3 bucket\.
+These permissions are included in the default instance profile that Elastic Beanstalk prompts you to create when you launch an environment in the Elastic Beanstalk console for the first time\.

 To retrieve logs in the [environment management console](environments-console.md), navigate to **Logs**, choose **Request Logs**, and then choose the type of logs to retrieve\.
 To get tail logs, choose **Last 100 Lines**\.
 To get bundle logs, choose **Full Logs**\.

 ![\[Logs page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-logs.png)